Saadat Pur: Castes living in Saadat Pur

-Apart from Gujar caste, different artisan castes were also allowed to live in village and provide services to Gujar clan. these included Masali for doing labor work, Nayee for Hair cutting and food making, Kasbi for making cloths, Kumhaar for making food utensils, Mauchi for making shoes.
+Apart from the Gujar caste, different artisan castes were also allowed to live in the village and provide services to the Gujar clan.
+These included Masali, for labor work, Nayee, for hair cutting and cooking, Kasbi, for making cloths, Kumhaar, for making food utensils, and Mauchi, for making shoes.

 Transport

 The nearest international airport is at Rawalpindi, about 143 km away.
-A good two lane road connects village to Sarai Alamgir from where passengers can use railway station and the Grand Trunk Road.
-Also same road leads to Mirpur in opposite direction providing connections to different cities of Azad Kashmir.
+A two-lane road connects the village to Sarai Alamgir, where passengers can use railway transport and the Grand Trunk Road.
+The same road leads to Mirpur in the opposite direction, providing connections to different cities of Azad Kashmir.

 Sites of interest

-The town Lies between the ancient town of Sarai Alamgir and the Mirpur.
-Nearby are the sites of the Jagu Head, Mangla Dam, River Jhelum, and the huge Rohtas Fort.
+The town lies between the town of Sarai Alamgir and Mirpur.
+Nearby are the sites of the Jagu Head, Mangla Dam, River Jhelum, and the Rohtas Fort.